jeffpatton1971/armtemplates/welcome.md

 - Need updated traffic manager template to accomodate endpoints and more properties

 # Change Log
+- 10/12 : Updated LB template to accept a location parameter, otherwise pull in ResourceGroup
+- 10/11 : Updated VM template to accept a location parameter, otherwise pull in ResourceGroup
 - 10/01 : Creating a frontendIpConfiguration array parameter, to accomodate having multiple frontend IP's (McKesson req)
 - 09/28 : Added basic traffic manager templates
 - 09/28 : Updated endpoint with default values